What is AIOps? Use cases, benefits, and getting started

 According to a recent survey by Enterprise Management Associates, IT outages can cost large enterprises more than $1.5 million per hour.
 AIOps offers a solution.
-With an effective AIOps platform in place, enterprises can decrease the frequency and cost of outages by 30% and reduce their duration to under an hour.
+With automated IT operations from a good AIOps platform, companies can cut outages by 30%.
+They can also reduce outage time to less than an hour.

+What is AIOps?
 AIOps means artificial intelligence for IT operations.
-AIOps platforms, also known as event intelligence solutions (EISs), apply artificial intelligence (AI) and machine learning (ML) to IT operations to automate, streamline, and optimize IT processes.
+AIOps platforms are also known as event intelligence solutions (EISs).
+They use artificial intelligence (AI) and machine learning (ML) in IT operations.
+They help automate, simplify, and improve IT processes.
 These processes include event correlation, anomaly detection, and root-cause identification.

-Short for information technology operations, ITOps includes the processes, services, and people an IT department manages to ensure the smooth functioning of an organization’s technical infrastructure.
+ITOps stands for information technology operations.
+It includes the processes, services, and people that an IT department manages.
+This helps ensure that an organization’s technical infrastructure runs smoothly.
 ITOps consists of the implementation, management, delivery, and support of IT services.
 ITOps encompasses multiple, but often siloed and fragmented, functions such as network management and technical support.

-AIOps platforms apply AI, big data, and machine learning to enhance efficiency and automate routine tasks, allowing skilled teams to focus on complex issues instead of manual work.
-AIOps enhances visibility and data sharing across teams, helping to eliminate silos and reduce the load placed on more senior specialists.
+AIOps platforms use AI, big data analytics, and machine learning to improve efficiency.
+They automate routine tasks.
+This lets skilled teams focus on complex issues instead of manual work.
+AIOps tools improve visibility and data sharing among teams.
+This helps break down silos and eases the burden on senior specialists.
 In essence, AIOps brings intelligence, flexibility, and agility to ITOps.

-As IT environments grow more complex, fragmented, and fast-moving, the application of generative AI in ITOps is becoming a necessity.
+As IT environments become more complex and fast-moving, using generative AI in ITOps is now necessary.
 Data volume and service complexity continue to grow as technology evolves and customers demand more services.
-The rate at which data volumes are increasing isn’t slowing, making it nearly impossible to evolve while maintaining high levels of service availability.
-You risk missing critical alerts amid the sea of data and system alerts.
+Data volumes are growing rapidly, making it challenging to improve while maintaining service availability.
+You risk missing critical alerts amid the sea of big data analytics and system alerts.

 As your organization undergoes digital transformation to cloud and hybrid-cloud environments, AIOps helps support alert management, incident management, and service availability.
-AIOps platforms turn fragmented tools, teams, and data into decisive actions and can automate many manual and time-consuming ITOps processes.
+AIOps platforms integrate various tools, teams, and data into actionable insights.
+They can also automate many slow and manual ITOps tasks.

 These capabilities allow enterprises to scale their ITOps capabilities without increasing staff.
-AIOps allows enterprises to connect fragmented data, workflows, and teams in real time, eliminating blind spots, fostering collaboration, and enabling proactive incident resolution and more efficient operations.
+AIOps helps businesses connect their data, workflows, and teams in real time.
+This removes blind spots and encourages teamwork.
+It also allows for quick incident resolution and smoother operations.

 AIOps uses advanced AI and ML to instantly correlate and analyze multisource IT data and automate and accelerate incident triage and investigation.
 AIOps solutions eliminate “noise” to identify and group data into suspicious events.
-Noise reduction facilitates anomaly detection, and allows IT teams to identify critical incidents before they become outages.
-AIOps platforms can automate alert escalation and provide contextual insights into how to address them quickly, significantly reducing downtime.
+Noise reduction facilitates anomaly detection, allowing IT teams to identify critical incidents before they escalate into outages.
+AIOps platforms can automate alert escalation and provide contextual insights into how to address them quickly, significantly reducing downtime and improving the customer experience.

-When evaluating AIOps, consider the six critical characteristics of AIOps platforms.
+When evaluating AIOps solutions, consider the six critical characteristics of AIOps platforms.

 Be sure your AIOps platform:

-AIOps platforms with these characteristics can help ITOps, NOC, and SRE teams detect, investigate, and fix incidents before they escalate to outages that impact end-users and customers.
+AIOps platforms with these features can help ITOps, NOC, and SRE teams identify, investigate, and resolve issues.
+This helps prevent issues from growing into outages that affect end-users and customers.

 Get the most from your efforts to use AIOps to optimize IT operations through AI-driven insights and automation.
 Some of the most popular AIOps use cases include: